Chart Color Schemes

 Beaumont Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
 Notable ones include Rouse Hill Town Centre Expansion, Samantha Riley Drive Affordable Housing, Verde Estate North Kellyville, and North Kellyville Precinct Development.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.